Centre for Advanced Training

 Centre For Advanced Training (CAT) Scheme

-Most CAT students train as part of the London Youth Circus programme every Sunday (although you can also train at another circus school, elsewhere in the country, as an External CAT student).
+CAT students can train as part of the London Youth Circus programme every Sunday or train at another circus school, elsewhere in the country, as an External CAT student.

 All CAT students must commit to additional training during the week and other enrichment opportunities provided through the scheme.
 The average training hours per week for a CAT students range from 11 – 18 hours.

 The CAT scheme is a government initiative funded by the Department for Children, Schools and Families and managed by the Music and Dance Scheme (MDS).
 The MDS provides targeted means-tested fee support and grants to designated centres of excellence for the education and vocational training of young musicians and dancers.